University of Cumbria: Penrith

-Degree programmes including Forestry, Conservation, Outdoor Studies, Outdoor Leadership and Applied Sciences were taught from the Penrith campus based at Newton Rigg.
+Newton Rigg College was an agricultural college near Penrith, Cumbria, England, founded in 1896 as the Cumberland and Westmorland Farm School.
+After joining the University of Cumbria, degree programmes including Forestry, Conservation, Outdoor Studies, Outdoor Leadership and Applied Sciences were taught there.
 The National School of Forestry was set up here in the 1960s and has a long history of educating forest managers, which continues to the present day.
 Programmes moved to their new home in Ambleside in 2013 (Outdoors programmes) and 2014 (Forestry, Conservation, and Applied Sciences).

 Further education provision and assets of the Newton Rigg campus were transferred to Askham Bryan College in March 2011, but the university continued to run higher education courses there for three years.

 Workington

 The university has space at the "Energus" facility in Blackwood Road, Lillyhall, Workington.
 The facility opened in June 2009 and was the university's first presence in West Cumbria.